A simple model for the emergence of relaxation-oscillator convection: Theory

+Below, we re-derive the zero-buoyancy theory of CAPE \cite{Romps2016} in order to estimate its dependence on surface temperature and moisture.
+We begin by approximating the saturation specific humidity as

 where $R_a$ is the specific gas constant of environmental air (everywhere assumed to be that of dry air) and $p$ is the total air pressure.
-Taking the vertical derivative of the natural log of $e^*_\xi$ (and using $\Gamma = -\partial_z T$), we obtain
+Taking the vertical derivative of the natural log of $e^*$ (and using the definition of the lapse rate $\Gamma = -\partial_z T$), we obtain

 The vertical derivative of the natural log of $p$ is obtained from hydrostatic balance and the ideal gas law: